macnietzsche/hoyNoCircula/README.md

 ## For developers
 ### Run the tests
-14 tests have been written in order to test subdomains (units), services, and end-to-end points

 ```console
 $ python -m pytest
 ```
+14 tests have been written in order to test subdomains (units), services, and end-to-end points.
+Settings handler subdomain has testing and production environments, so when running tests, the configuration file is ```test/config/restrictions_testing.ini```